xiwang-chen/learngit/readme.txt

-git is version control ststem
-git is free software
+git is distributed version control ststem git is free software